yash251/substreams/docs/new/how-to-guides/starknet.md

 You may find these additional resources helpful for developing your first EVM application.

-### Development Container Reference
+### Dev Container Reference

-The [Development Container Reference](../references/devcontainer-ref.md) helps you navigate the complete container and its common errors.
+The [Dev Container Reference](../references/devcontainer-ref.md) helps you navigate the complete container and its common errors.

 ### GUI Reference